An HVAC contractor repairing a customer's AC unit

 Do HVAC contractors need a license, certification, or bond?

 Whether you need a license or not depends on the state you live in.
-Most states do require HVAC contractors to obtain a license before they can work, but there are some that do not.
+Similar to masons, most states do require HVAC contractors to obtain a license before they can work, but there are some that do not.

 For example, Texas requires HVAC contractors to get a license from the Texas Department of Licensing & Regulation.
 Depending on the size of the HVAC systems you work on, you would either need to obtain either a Class A (any size) or Class B (smaller sizes) license.